 - When snow is on the surface, use only a plastic shovel to avoid cutting into the membrane.
 Most snow removal damage occurs when shoveling around your AC and vents.

-- Bi-Annual (twice a year) roof maintenance and inspection is suggested for your RV roof.
-This is not only to inspect the roof coating, but the entire roof, noting any maintenance issues related to drainage roof vents and other penetrations; likely areas for future roof issues.
+- Bi-Annual (twice a year) roof maintenance and inspection is suggested for your RV's roof.
+This is not only to inspect the roof coating, but the entire roof, noting any maintenance issues related to drainage roof vents and other penetrations as well as likely areas for future roof issues.

 - Inspect the roof deck from the underside for evidence of leaks, deteriorated decking, structural cracks, movement or other deficiencies.
 Parapets and edgings should also be examined for evidence of cracking, deterioration and moisture infiltration.

-In addition to the above inspection, you should also inspect the roof in the following situations.
+In addition to the above inspections, you should also inspect the roof in the following situations.

 - The RV was exposed to severe weather, such as very high wind or hail.

-- Examine the roof for severely ponded conditions, debris, and any other damage that may allow moisture to collect.
-The roof should be examined in areas where damages have previously been identified for punctures, tears or loose coating.
+- Examine the roof for severely ponded conditions, debris, and any other damage that could allow moisture to collect.
+The roof should be examined in areas where damages has previously been identified for punctures, tears or loose coating.

 - Coated surfaces must be inspected and cleaned bi-annually to maintain reflectivity, maximum longevity and minimize chances of any deterioration of the coating due to environmental factors (such as accumulation of dirt).

 - Before and after cleaning of the surface, it is important to inspect the coating to see if there are any tears or blisters that need repair.

 - If any tears or blisters are found, it is important to document where these are on the surface to see whether they become recurring issues.